mtimbs/blog-2024/src/content/blog/microservice-not-deployment-topology.md

     title: "Microservices have nothing to do with deployment topology"
     description: "Too many people use the terms Microservice to refer to an independently deployed piece of code.
 This is not a good definition of a Microservice.
 Microservice architecture has nothing to do with deployment topology"
     pubDate: "2023-12-30"
+    status: "published"
 ---

 There is a common interpretation of the word service, which understands the phrase "creating a new service" to mean creating a new deployment artefact.

 This interpretation is ~~wrong~~ not very useful.

+I would like for us to get out of the habit of talking about the deployment topology of our code as "services".
+To explain why, I will progressively change an app's deployment topology and ask at what point it becomes a "microservice".
+Our base case is going to be a single monolithic application deployed on a single VM.
 I would like for us to get out of the habit of talking about the deployment topology of our code as "services".
 To explain why, I will progressively change an app's deployment topology and ask at what point it becomes a "microservice".
 Our base case is going to be a single monolithic application deployed on a single VM.

 ### Scaling out behind a load balancer